up-n-atom/8311/docs/posts/install-the-8311-community-firmware-on-the-was-110.md

 2. On the __Firmware__ page, browse for the `local-upgrade.tar` file from the extracted download and click __Upload__.

 3. Once the upload is complete, click __Install and Reboot__ to finish the upgrade.

+    ??? tip "Run a continuous ping"
+        To recieve an early indication that the [WAS-110] has completed its upgrade reboot cycle, run a continuous ping:

+        === ":material-microsoft: Windows"

+            ``` sh
+            ping -t 192.168.11.1
+            ```

+        === ":simple-apple: macOS / :simple-linux: Linux"

+            ``` sh
+            ping 192.168.11.1
+            ```

+4. Once rebooted, enjoy this labor of love from the 8311 community.
+As a first step, we recommend performing a [supplementary upgrade].

+## Supplementary upgrades

+### A/B architecture

+--8<-- "docs/xgs-pon/ont/bfw-solutions/was-110.md:mtd"

   [Debian]: https://www.debian.org/
   [WAS-110]: ../xgs-pon/ont/bfw-solutions/was-110.md